actuarial-data-science/CourseDeepLearningWithActuarialApplications/README.md

 - Topic 6: Recurrent Neural Networks (rnn)

 ### Download:
-To download all the material in .zip file, press the green button "Code" and select "Download ZIP".
+To download all the material in .zip file, press the green button "Code" at the top right of this page and select "Download ZIP".

 ### References
 Please find below links for supporting literature: